Soldiers & Fighters

 Multiattack.
 The berserker makes two Greataxe attacks.

 Greataxe.
 Melee Weapon Attack: +6 to hit, reach 5ft., one target.
-Hit 10 (1d12 + 4) slashing damage and 7 (2d6) thunder damage.
+Hit 10 (1d12 + 4) slashing damage and 7 (2d6) cold damage.
+If the attack hits and there is another hostile target within 5 ft then that target also takes 4 slashing damage.

 Bonus Actions